 How the reduction of Temporary Foreign Workers led to a rise in vacancy rates in South Korea

-(Submitted to Journal of Human Capital, Revise and Resubmit received)
+(Submitted to Journal of Human Capital, Conditionally accepted)

 This study investigates the causal relationship between the reduction of low-skilled temporary foreign workers (TFWs) and job vacancies in South Korea's manufacturing sectors, utilizing the COVID-19 quarantine policy as a natural experiment.
 Employing a Difference-in-Differences methodology, the research reveals that sectors with high dependence on TFWs, particularly for permanent positions, experienced significantly elevated vacancy rates for a two-year period following the onset of the pandemic.
 The inability of native workers to fill these positions highlights the critical role of foreign labor in mitigating labor shortages.
 Notably, vacancy rates began to decline only after the government relaxed quarantine restrictions, facilitating the re-entry of TFWs into the country.
 These findings are corroborated by local projection methods.